Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Linking Denoising by Inpainting to Homogeneous Diffusion

 \subsection{Regular Masks}

-A straightforward way of creating masks is by generating a regular pattern with each $r$-th pixel in $x$- and each $s$-th pixel in $y$-direction being added to the mask.
+Regular masks are created by generating a pattern with each $r$-th pixel in $x$- and each $s$-th pixel in $y$-direction being added to the mask.
 We can then shift such a mask in both directions to obtain multiple masks.
 If we assume an $n_x \times n_y$ pixel grid, we can create such a regular mask via

 We have $s$ options of shifting this regular mask in $x$-direction and $r$ options in $y$-direction, adding up to $n=rs$ total possible configurations.
 Denoting by $p \in \{0, \dots, r-1\}$ and $q \in \{0, \dots, s-1\}$ the shift in $x$- and $y$-direction, respectively, we can write the shifted masks as